ggear/cloudera-framework/README.md

 #Cloudera Framework

-Cloudera framework, providing a unit test harness, client and runtime bill-of-materials with full coverage across HDFS, MR2, YARN and Hive.
+Provide a Cloudera development framework, including a unit test harness, client and runtime bill-of-materials with full coverage across Cloudera, including HDFS, YARN, MR2, Hive, Spark, HBase, Impala and Search.

+##Requirements

+To compile, build and package from source, this project requires:

+* JDK 1.7
+* Maven 3

 ##Install

-This module can be installed to a local repository:
+This project can be installed to a local repository as per:

 ```bash
 mvn clean install -PCMP